-If you want to learn how to play the opening well, you need to understand the advantages and disadvantages of those pawn structures and also to learn about the typical piece placement.
+If you want to learn how to play the opening well, you need to understand the advantages and disadvantages of those pawn structures and also learn about the typical piece placement.

 The second point is especially important because the correct positioning of pieces will almost guarantee success in the middlegame.

-3. Analyze games of the masters
+3. Opening Play: Analyze games of the masters

 After learning the main ideas and typical pawn/piece structures you need to go a step further and study the master’s games played with the same opening.
-Only by analyzing the high level games you will be able to get fully submerged into the opening and understand typical attacking/defensive ideas.
+Only by analyzing the high-level games, you will be able to get fully submerged into the opening and understand typical attacking/defensive ideas.

-By understanding a dozen of high level chess games, you will feel much more confident playing that opening, thus your over-the-board results will improve.
+By understanding a dozen of high-level chess games, you will feel much more confident playing that opening, thus your over-the-board results will improve.

 When you’re picking the games to study, you shouldn’t give preference to necessarily the most recent ones, played by the most prominent players.
 It is better to start by going over the games played early on; understand the ideas of these games first and only then move to the modern games.

-4. Create an opening database
+4. Create your database

 Not only that, but it also helps in broadening your opening knowledge, making it deeper and more versatile.
 Unfortunately, most amateur chess players don’t realize that and prefer to save time on opening databases.

 By simply organizing your current opening repertoire into a database, you will be able to see things that you have never noticed before.
 You will see what lines you understand and which ones you don’t.
 You will see what lines give you the highest probability of winning the game, and which lines typically lose.
-Based on that priceless information, you will be able to improve on you opening preparation and become a much more theoretical player.
+Based on that priceless information, you will be able to improve on your opening preparation and become a much more theoretical player.

-5. Blitz it up
+5. Opening Play: Blitz it up

 The final step of working on your openings is getting enough practice.
-The most efficient way to practice a new opening is by playing plenty of short time control games to test out the new ideas.
+The most efficient way to practice a new opening is by playing plenty of short-time control games to test out the new ideas.

 You probably know that I’m not a big fan of using blitz as a training tool.
 This is an exceptional case though, and many grandmasters recommend playing blitz to try-out certain openings and you should too.